Goran Dragić: Toronto Raptors (2021–2022)

 On 6 August 2021, the Toronto Raptors acquired Dragić and Precious Achiuwa from the Heat via a sign-and-trade in exchange for Kyle Lowry.
+Shortly after being acquired by the Raptors, Dragić gave an interview in his native Slovenia where he reportedly stated that he did not want to play for the team and that he had "higher ambitions;" he would apologize shortly after for his comments and ultimately suit up to start the season with Toronto.

 On 28 November, Dragić announced he was stepping away from the Raptors for personal reasons.
 On 10 February 2022, Dragić and a 2022 first-round pick were traded to the San Antonio Spurs in exchange for Drew Eubanks, Thaddeus Young and a 2022 second-round pick.
 He and the Spurs agreed to a contract buyout five days later.

 Brooklyn Nets (2022)

 On 22 February 2022, Dragić signed with the Brooklyn Nets.
 He made his Nets debut four days later, recording six points, three rebounds and two assists in a 126–123 win over the Milwaukee Bucks.
 On 16 March, Dragić scored a season-high 21 points, alongside three rebounds and four assists, in a 113–111 loss to the Dallas Mavericks.
 The Nets faced the Boston Celtics during the first round of the playoffs, but were eliminated in a four-game sweep.